argaman-aloni/pddl_plus_parser/README.md

 * version 2.1.0 - Added support for more complex type of multi-agent trajectories to support non-trivial interactions.
 * version 2.2.0 - Added support for domains with disjunctive numeric preconditions.
 * version 3.0.0 - Added support for conditional effect without existential quantification and only conjunctive conditions.
+* version 3.1.0 - Added support for universal effects containing only conjunctive conditions.